-This gauge measures the temperature of the vehicle's engine.
+This gauge shows the engine oil temperature.

-While driving under normal operating conditions, if the red LED is illuminated, the engine is too hot.
-Pull off the road, stop the vehicle, and turn off the engine as soon as possible.
+If the gauge pointer moves into the high end, it means that the engine oil has overheated.
+If the vehicle has been operated under normal driving conditions, pull off the road, stop the vehicle, and turn off the engine as soon as possible.